Kristina01111000/Drws_site/README.md

-Make the 0 - 5 text a different color, dark blue Change nutrition pdf  https://growingholistically.com/nutrition-and-you/ Start at top and make the headings be on the correct page (140 looks bad) 4 E magazine videos links in email, add them to youtube channel Then finish the magazine page
+Make the 0 - 5 text a different color, dark blue Change nutrition pdf  https://growingholistically.com/nutrition-and-you/ Start at top and make the headings be on the correct page (140 looks bad) 4 E magazine videos links in email, add them to youtube channel -> can't go directly from the drive to youtube without an addon
+Then finish the magazine page
 Then finish the SRS page
 Publish the srs videos once they are named, unlisted, episode order